-By familiarizing oneself with some effective ways to chip a golf ball, the game can see a great improvement.
-Chipping is one of the most important shots of the game, and to perform it correctly, one requires presence of mind and some good technical skills.
+Chipping is one of the most important shots of golf, and to perform it correctly, one requires presence of mind and some good technical skills.
 These technical skills can only be enhanced and developed over a period of time, with the right kind of guidance and practice.

 The most crucial part of chipping is that the ball must get lesser air and more roll.
 If you can manage to do this, your chipping technique will soon improve.
 Rolling the ball gives you a greater degree of control over your shot.